DataDog/hiring-engineers/ANSWERS.md

 The end result looks like this:
 <img src="https://github.com/arnizzle/hiring-engineers/blob/master/screenshots/Timeboard%20from%20Python.png">

+### Note
+I am note sure if this was a trick question, but for some reason the rollup function for one hour does not show data when selecting a short timeframe

 We have set the SQL graph for anomaly detection, and as you can see we have found an anomaly within the performance queries (by running a Sysbench on a idle system).